TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 Sawicz, K., Wagener, T., Sivapalan, M., Troch, P.A. and Carrillo, G., 2011.
 Catchment classification: empirical analysis of hydrologic similarity based on catchment function in the eastern USA.
 Hydrology & Earth System Sciences Discussions, 8(3).

 Yadav, M., Wagener, T. and Gupta, H., 2007.
-Regionalization of constraints on expected watershed response behavior for improved predictions in ungauged basins.
+Regionalization of constraints on expected catchment response behavior for improved predictions in ungauged basins.
 Advances in water resources, 30(8), pp.1756-1774.

 Euser, T., Winsemius, H.C., Hrachowitz, M., Fenicia, F., Uhlenbrook, S. and Savenije, H.H.G., 2013.
 A framework to assess the realism of model structures using hydrological signatures.
 Hydrology and Earth System Sciences, 17 (5), 2013.